What Is Positive Training?

 - Positive training builds a trusting relationship between a dog and his person.
 Positively trained dogs enjoy training, rather than complying out of fear.

 - Instead of punishing a dog, showing dominance, or suppressing a behavior, positive training rewards the dog for learning.
-Positive trainers teach alternatives to unwanted behaviors.
+Positive trainers teach alternatives to unwanted behaviors, so the dog knows what you want him to do.

-- Positive trainers look for the root of a behavior problem, so they aren’t simply punishing a symptom.
+- Positive trainers look for the root of a behavior problem; they aren’t simply punishing a symptom.
 For example, if your dog barks at other dogs because he’s afraid and wants to keep them away, you can stop the barking with a choke, prong, or electronic collar, but you haven’t helped him get over his fear.
 Not only is this unfair, it can also develop or increase aggression and anxiety or can cause a dog to shut down.

 - Positive training includes management methods that permit dog parents to set their dogs up for success – for example, no-pull harnesses to help with polite leash walking, baby gates to separate dogs from visiting children, and interactive toys to help occupy and provide mental stimulation for dogs.

 - Positive training is based on research into how dogs and other animals learn.
 Zoos and aquariums use positive training too!

 At Your Dog’s Friend, we practice positive, force-free training methods.
 Check out our available classes!